davidevofficial/voxel_optimizer/README.md

 # License and contributions
-I would be glad for any pull request, discussion, issues you have to make this program better and also a little hand for porting this to mac and linux (or maybe a wasm version in the future).
+I would be glad for any pull request, discussion, issues you have to make this program better and also a little help for porting this to mac and linux (or maybe a wasm version in the future).

 License: you may modify and copy for private use the software but you cannot redistribute or sell it.